 2009 – Technology!
 Sorenson Communications launched Video Center giving VP-200 videophone users a central location to access both information and entertainment in (ASL).
 Video Center includes SignMail messages/missed-call messages recorded in ASL; videos for VRS services; deaf-related news; and educational information.

 2010 – News!
 DeafNation Expo (July) met in Las Vegas, Nevada.
 It was estimated that 23,400 people from 73 different countries attended this large annual event.
 DeafNation was founded in 2003 by Joel and Jed Barrish.
 Contact: firstname.lastname@example.org.
 (Silent Word Ministries International team was very active at this event).

 2010 – Religion!
 International Partnership Ministries in Hanover, PA launches worldwide Deaf ministry outreach into many countries.
 Contact: email@example.com

 2010 – Technology!
 IP Relay – (October) Sorenson launched IP Relay.
 Messages and Outbound Caller I.D.
 (November) Sorenson began distribution of “Storytime” through Sorenson VP-200® videophones.
 New Deaf Kids Network™ (DKN™) Storytime will be available for individuals and schools.
 (December) The Video Center is available through BlackBerry (Note: All Sorenson services are provided at no cost to Sorenson users – SWM).

 2010 – Sports!
-Pennsylvania School for the Deaf inducted Allen Snare to the P.S.D.
-Sports Hall of Fame for an outstanding athlete who excelled in football, basketball, and baseball during 1963-1967.
+Pennsylvania School for the Deaf inducted Allen Snare into the P.S.D.
+Sports Hall of Fame as an outstanding athlete who excelled in football, basketball, and baseball during 1963-1967.